Chat with the Environment: Interactive Multimodal Perception Using Large Language Models: Experiments

-\begin{itemize} \item \textit{Distinct description}: the sound module describes sound feedback by the corresponding material name and its certainty from the classification model, e.g. ``It is probably glass" or ``It could be plastic with a 47\% chance, or ceramic with a 35\% chance".
-The distinct description setting is more task-oriented.
-And it examines the robot's ability to mediate multiple sensory data for disambiguation. \item \textit{Indistinct description}: we listed some commonly used indistinct sound descriptions in human communications in TABLE~\ref{table:metarials-properties}, e.g.\ using ``dull" to describe the sound from a plastic block and ``tinkling" to describe the sound for both ceramic and glass objects.
+Sound can be informative, though not perfect, for determining materials \cite{Dimiccoli22RecognizingObject}.
+Besides showing the mediating ability of multiple modalities by the LLM, we further investigate its reasoning ability by employing indistinct descriptions instead of exact material labels. \begin{itemize} \item \textit{Distinct description}: the sound module describes sound feedback by the corresponding material name and its certainty from the classification model, e.g. ``It is probably glass" or ``It could be plastic with a 47\% chance, or ceramic with a 35\% chance".
+The distinct description setting is more task-oriented, and it examines the robot's ability to mediate multiple sensory data for disambiguation. \item \textit{Indistinct description}: we listed some commonly used indistinct sound descriptions in human communications in Tab.~\ref{table:metarials-properties}, e.g.\ using ``dull" to describe the sound from a plastic block and ``tinkling" to describe the sound for both ceramic and glass objects.
 This setting is more task-agnostic and thus has the potential for generalization.
-Moreover, it compels the LLM to infer ``professional" material terminology from ambiguous yet multimodal descriptions. \end{itemize}

-The online OpenAI GPT-3 ``text-davinci-003" model\footnote{ https://platform.openai.com/docs/models/gpt-3} as the LLM backend because it demonstrates robust and outstanding reasoning performance.
-We also evaluate with a weaker but far less expensive LLM ``text-ada-001" under the same setting as comparison.
+Moreover, it compels the LLM to infer ``professional" material terminology from ambiguous yet multimodal descriptions. \end{itemize} The online OpenAI \textit{text-davinci-003} API\footnote{ \url{https://platform.openai.com/docs/models/gpt-3}} is applied as the LLM backend because it demonstrates robust instruction-following ability and outstanding reasoning performance.\footnote{The \textit{code-davinci-002} is not chosen because it is common sense instead of the ability of code completion that matters to the active perception.
+Upon the time that this experiment was carried out, the \textit{text-davinci-003} model is the state-of-the-art GPT-3.5 model available; while the later released ChatGPT or GPT-4 model showcases the impressive improved abilities of reasoning, future works will explore the potential of these models.} We also evaluate with a weaker but far less expensive LLM \textit{text-ada-001}, a GPT-3 model which is usually fast and capable of simple tasks, under the same setting as comparison.